-The University of Mississippi Medical Center (UMMC) established the UMMC Biobank to support translational and clinical research in addition to serving as the tissue bank core of the Cancer Institute.
+The University of Mississippi Medical Center (UMMC) established the UMMC Biobank to support translational and clinical research in addition to serving as the tissue bank core of the Cancer Center and Research Institute.

 Previously known as the University Biospecimen Repository, the biobank began operations in November 2011 with a focus on cancer-related surgery specimens.
 In March 2013, we expanded blood collections to other areas, including the transplant, gastrointestinal, congenital heart disease and HIV clinics.
 To date, the biobank has over 3,500 participants.